 - any personal challenges, barriers, or hardships you faced and how you overcame them

-- GRE scores: On the general test of the Graduate Record Examination (GRE) sent from the testing center.
+- The GRE is optional.
+On the general test of the Graduate Record Examination (GRE) sent from the testing center.
 The University's institution code is "4846 UO" and use program code "Public Administration."
-GMAT scores are also accepted; use code "KSQ"
+GMAT scores are also accepted; use code "KSQ."